tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/故障处理/连接相关/无法连接实例_intl_en.md

 <td>MySQL instance status</td><td>The MySQL instance has been terminated.
 If it is terminated by mistake, go to the <a href="https://console.cloud.tencent.com/mysql/recycle">recycle bin</a> to restore it.</td></tr>
 <tr>
 <td>Public network access status</td>
 <td>The public network access has been disabled for the MySQL instance.
-To enable it, see <a href="https://www.tencentcloud.com/document/product/236/37788">Connecting to MySQL Instance</a></td></tr>.
+To enable it, see <a href="https://www.tencentcloud.com/document/product/236/37788">Connecting to MySQL Instance</a>.</td></tr>
 </tbody></table>
 <img src="https://qcloudimg.tencent-cloud.cn/raw/def8a3aa846e5ef72efd4d27adc06fe0.png">

 #### [Step 2.
 If the causes cannot be located by the one-click connectivity checker, refer to the following reasons to check](id:step2)
 [**Incorrect password**](id:mmwt)
-If the connection password is incorrect, you can [reset the password](https://www.tencentcloud.com/document/product/236/31901) or [create a temporary account with sufficient permissions](https://www.tencentcloud.com/document/product/236/31900).
+If the connection password is incorrect, you can [reset the password](https://www.tencentcloud.com/document/product/236/31901) or [create a temporary account with sufficient permissions](https://www.tencentcloud.com/document/product/236/31900) to log in to the database.

 [**Incorrect connection command syntax**](id:ljyfwt) Check whether the connection command is correct according to the command syntax: `mysql -h hostname -u username -p` for private network connection and `mysql -h hostname -P port -u username -p` for public network connection.
 For more information, see [Connecting to MySQL Instance](https://www.tencentcloud.com/document/product/236/37788).